 To get away from the slow Parallel ATA / IDE bus, a new CompactFlash memory card variant called “CFast” was invented, which utilizes the much faster Serial ATA bus.
 The first version of CFast (1.0 / 1.1) allowed to reach up to 300 MB/sec speeds, whereas the newer CFast 2.0 standard released in 2012 took advantage of the Serial ATA 3.0 bus, doubling the throughput potential to up to 600 MB/sec.
 It is important to point out that although the physical dimensions of CFast cards are very similar to those of CompactFlash cards, they are not backwards compatible due to differences in interfaces.
 Unfortunately, the mass adoption of CFast was too slow (aside from the Canon 1D X II, the Hasselblad H6D-100C and a handful of video recording cameras, no other products have adopted CFast) and as of 2016, it has already been technically replaced by the newer and much faster CFexpress standard.
 Again, the bus was the biggest reason why CFast had to go.
 Quick Summary: CFast is already dead, since it has been replaced by the new CFexpress standard based on the XQD form factor, so do not waste your money by buying these cards.

 XQD was a new memory card form factor introduced in 2010 by SanDisk, Sony and Nikon.
 Since it is based on the fast PCI Express interface, it clearly stood out from all other memory cards developed before, so it was immediately picked up by the CompactFlash Association for development.
 Essentially, XQD replaces both CompactFlash and CFast as the new form factor.
 With its 38.5 (W) x 29.8 (L) x 3.8mm (H) dimensions, it is physically smaller than CompactFlash / CFast cards and it has a much superior build than both SD and CF cards, since the cards are denser than SD and they no longer utilize pins on the host that could easily break or bend.
-Among camera manufacturers Nikon was the first to standardize on XQD cards with its Nikon D4, D4S, D5, D850 and D500 cameras using single or dual XQD memory slots.
-Although the first N-Series XQD cards were limited to 125 MB/sec read and 80 MB/sec write speeds, the last generation G-Series XQD cards have been able to reach much faster 400 MB/sec read and 350 MB/sec write speeds.
-With the latest XQD version 2.0 standard, the maximum theoretical throughput of XQD cards has been pushed up to 1 GB/sec, although no such cards exist today.
-Similar to CFast, XQD has also seen very slow adoption rate.
-Quick Summary: XQD is currently the fastest and the most capable memory card format on the market, but its adoption has been very slow.
-If you shoot with a Nikon DSLR, XQD is the way to go.
+Among camera manufacturers Nikon was the first to standardize on XQD cards with its Nikon D4, D4S, D5, D850, D500, Z7 and Z6 cameras using single or dual XQD memory slots.
+Although the first N-Series XQD cards were limited to 125 MB/sec read and 80 MB/sec write speeds, the last generation G-Series XQD cards have been able to reach much faster 440 MB/sec read and 400 MB/sec write speeds.
+With the XQD version 2.0 standard, the maximum theoretical throughput of XQD cards was pushed up to 1 GB/sec, although no such cards exist today.
+Similar to CFast, XQD has also seen a very slow adoption rate.
+Quick Summary: XQD is fast and capable, but it will be replaced by CFexpress.

-2) Memory Card Sizes
+Memory Card Sizes

 Memory cards obviously come in different sizes.
 While older memory cards were limited to megabytes, newer memory cards are much larger in comparison and can be commonly found in 64 GB and larger sizes.
 Some of the latest generation memory cards offer 512 GB memory card capacities.
 Memory card capacity is typically clearly indicated on top of every memory card and you should be able to easily find it.
 If you are wondering how big of a card you should get, it really depends on a number of factors such as: what you shoot, how much resolution your camera has, whether you shoot RAW or JPEG, what RAW compression option you use when shooting RAW and whether you shoot a lot of continuous action.
 For example, a 16 GB card might be sufficient for a portrait photographer who shoots selectively with a medium resolution camera, whereas a wildlife photographer who shoots many bursts of images, or a landscape photographer who takes high-resolution panoramic images might find even 64 GB memory cards to be somewhat limiting for their needs.

 Memory Card Speeds

 Memory cards can also vary greatly in speed, or how fast they can read and write information.
 Unfortunately, this is where things can get quickly confusing, because speed ratings and how they are marked vary greatly by memory card type.
-In this section, we will take a look at how memory card speeds are marked on SD, CF and XQD memory cards.
+In this section, we will take a look at how memory card speeds are marked on SD, CF and XQD / CFexpress memory cards.

-3.1) SD Memory Card Speed Classes
+SD Memory Card Speed Classes

 The SD Card Association came up with a way to define SD card speed through something called “Speed Class”, which defines minimum sequential writing speed a memory card can provide.
 In addition to that, there is also bus speed, which is typically defined as something like “UHS”, which shows the theoretical maximum a card can provide over the bus.
 There are also UHS Speed Class and Video Speed Class specifications, which define minimum sequential write speeds even further.
 Let’s start by looking into different bus interfaces and their limits.
 Below is a short table that summarizes different bus interfaces and their potential bus speeds: